kanaria69/Mainecoco/README.md

-## How do you steal a coat?
-You jacket.
+## Why do cows wear bells?
+Because their horns don't work.